Interviews

 At the same time I met artists Mykola Malyshko and Nina Denysova.
 This meeting brought me immense joy.
 Mykola had just finished an extremely good Ukrainian-style panel for children’s cafe.
 And I published my notes about his works.
 But they, like most talented artists, could not withstand the suffocating lack of freedom, left Dnipropetrovsk and went to Kyiv, and some of them to Lviv.

 Nobody knows where they are now, those masterpieces of the great artist?
-Not a shred was left; the officials destroyed these works, like many other.
+Not a shred was left the officials destroyed these works, like many other.

 Worst of all, perhaps, was this feeling of a sort of non-existence.
 It looked like there was no Ukraine and only longing for it remained… However, I began to find this and that and I realized that Ukraine should be outlined anew.
 It had to be outlined so that the Ukrainian space could become a living reality.